mospira/Wizard-Binding/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To simply play the game, download 'wizard-binding.exe' from [the latest release]().

 To view and edit game scripts and design documents - the following applies.

 ### Prerequisites